particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 ![](/assets/images/tracker/tracker-schema-ui.png)

-It should be noted that setting a custom schema replaces the existing schema.
-This means that as new features are added to Tracker Edge you will want to periodically merge your changes into the latest schema so you will get any new options.
+**A custom schema replaces the existing schema.** This means that as new features are added to Tracker Edge you will want to periodically merge your changes into the latest schema so you will get any new options.

-## Default Schema
+### Default Schema

 This is the full schema for Tracker Edge, as of version 11.
 You won't need to understand the whole thing yet, but this is what it looks like: